Jessicavazm/JessicaVaz_T2A1-A/README.md

 # Q10

 Data integrity is very crucial in relational database models to ensure data stored in database is accurate and consistent.
 Databases are only effective when they store accurate information that can be used to provide valuable insights.
-It's extremely important tables are connected correctly in order to retrieve and display correct information and perform database operations.
-Applying constraints is a way to ensure integrity in Relation databases, constraints work like rules, any violation to rules will prevent database operations.
+It's extremely important tables are connected correctly in order to retrieve accurate information and perform operations on database.

+Applying constraints is a way to ensure integrity in Relation databases.
+Constraints are rules applied to database.
+These rules are required to be follow in order to process data correctly.
+A violation of constraints will cause database operations to be rejected.
-Constraint examples would include defining PK and FK.
-Declaring constraint in table's attributes such as: NULL, UNIQUE, DEFAULT and CASCADE.

 ### Type of constraints

+#### Primary key

 Primary keys are defined in every table to uniquely identify the entities.
 By defining a primary key, it ensures all rows are unique and there's no redundancy.
 Primary key constraint automatically ensures Primary key value is not Null and indexes are unique.
 Attributes such as name, date and price generally can't be a primary key because it stands a chance of having a duplicate value.
 A example of acceptable candidate key would be ID number such as passport or driver license number.
 If a table doesn't contain an attribute that uniquely identify the entities, an ID primary key can be created.
 Only one primary key is acceptable per table.

+#### Foreign Key

 A foreign key is an attribute in one table that references the primary key of another table.
 It is used to establish and enforce a link between two tables, ensuring referential integrity.
-The foreign key in the child table must match the value in the primary key of the parent table.
+The foreign key in the child table must match the value in the primary key of the parent table (data consistency).
+This relational integrity ensures that any operation performed on table that contains the primary key, will automatically reflect on the table that contains the foreign key.

+#### Cascade constraint and an example of Cascade in 'comments'

-Setting primary key and foreign keys to link tables, ensures any changes made to one table will reflect on the other table.
-In case of deletion, 'DELETE CASCADE' can be used to ensure if data is removed from parent table, it will be automatically be removed from child tables.
+Cascade can be used to ensure if data is removed from parent table, it will be automatically be removed from child table.
 In order to use Cascade, 'timestamp' cannot be used.
 Values on the table that contain the foreign keys needs to be nullable in order for cascading action to work.

+Cascade in the example bellow from Trello API, ensures when a card gets deleted, the comments within that card will also be deleted.

+    class Card(db.Model):
+    __tablename__ = "cards"

+    # Define attributes
+    id = db.Column(db.Integer, primary_key =True)
+    title = db.Column(db.String, nullable=False)
+    description = db.Column(db.String)
+    status = db.Column(db.String)
+    priority = db.Column(db.String)
+    date = db.Column(db.Date) # Created date
+    user_id = db.Column(db.Integer, db.ForeignKey("users.id"), nullable=False)

+    user = db.relationship("User", back_populates= "cards")
+    comments = db.relationship("Comment", back_populates="card", cascade="all, delete")

+#### DEFAULT constraint
-'DEFAULT' constraint can be set when no value is provided or the value is unknown, the value will default to the value provided.
+It can be set when no value is provided or the value is unknown, the value will default to the value provided.

+    is_admin = db.Column(db.Boolean, default=False)

+#### UNIQUE Constraint
-'UNIQUE' Constraint ensures all values in the columns are unique.
-'NOT NULL' constraint ensures a column cannot have NULL value.
+It ensures all values in the columns are unique.

+    email = db.Column(db.String, nullable=False, unique=True)

+#### NOT NULL constraint
+It ensures a column cannot have NULL value, it requires a value to be provided.
+NOT NULL should have a DEFAULT constraint to guarantee a value is assigned if none is provided.

+    password = db.Column(db.String, nullable=False)

-### Example of an integrity methods:
+### Example of integrity methods:

 Implementing foreign keys on table 'comments' from Trello API.
-This table requires both foreign keys from 'User' table and from 'Card' table since it reflects a many to many relationship.
+This table requires both foreign keys from 'User' and 'Card' tables since it reflects a many to many relationship.

 Nullable = False is set in comments table, since a comment is required to perform the operation.

     class Comment(db.Model):